oatlog/oatlog/doc/report/main.typ

 quickly becomes cumbersome for larger expressions such as in the quadratic formula.
 We can avoid this using variable substitutions: let $t=a+b$ in $t dot 2 dot (t+2)$.
-The equivalent of this for the tree representation is allow re-use of syntactically identical expressions, which turns the tree into a DAG (Directed Acyclic Graph). @fig_background_expression_tree_and_dag shows the tree and DAG representations side by side.
+The equivalent of this for the tree representation is allow re-use of syntactically identical expressions, which turns the tree into a DAG#footnote[While technically all directed trees are also DAGs, that is pedantry.]
+(Directed Acyclic Graph). @fig_background_expression_tree_and_dag shows the tree and DAG representations side by side.
 This transform is often called common subexpression elimination.

 #figure(
   grid(